 A number of scholarships are awarded by the WTC Foundation.
-Scholarship opportunities are listed below:
+Scholarship opportunities are listed below.
+More information and the scholarship application can be found at wtcalumni.com.

 Agriculture/ Livestock Judging Scholarship: For students majoring in Agriculture.

 Andy Anderson Memorial Scholarship: For students desiring an education.